German bond yields rise as China's decline firms stimulus bets

 "While it seems very difficult to imagine a scenario where any action will be taken, the analysis of the situation since the last meeting is likely to be bleak," RBC strategist Peter Schaffrik said.

-Finland meanwhile sold about 1.5 billion euros of bonds maturing 2020 and 2042 at an auction.
-Analysts said the auction was well received, giving Finnish bonds some support.
+Elsewhere, Finland sold at auction about 1.5 billion euros of bonds maturing 2020 and 2042.
+(Editing by David Goodman)

-IFR estimates supply in the euro area this week at about 15 billion euros compared with around 36 billion euros last week.
-(Additional reporting by Dhara Ranasinghe; Editing by)

 * Bank benefiting from Irish economy, exposed to Brexit (Adds details)